Allen’s Hummingbird

 While some Allen’s Hummingbirds remain year-round in southern California, others migrate:

-They are among the earliest migratory hummingbirds to arrive in the U.S. each spring.
+They are among the earliest migratory hummingbirds to arrive in the U.S. each spring, often beating other species like the Black-chinned Hummingbird to northern breeding grounds.

 Allen’s Hummingbirds face several environmental pressures: